 - (1) Physical appearance: A leader must have a pleasing appearance.
 Physique andhealthareveryimportantfora goodleader. - (2) Vision and foresight: A leader cannot maintain influence when he exhibits that he isforwardlooking.
-Hehastovisualizes ituations and therebyhastoframelogical programmes.

-- (3) Intelligence: Leadershouldbe intelligentenough examine problems and difficults ituations.
+Hehastovisualizesituations and thereby hast of ramelogical programmes. - (3) Intelligence:Leadershouldbe intelligentenough examine problems and difficults ituations.
 He should be analytical who weighs pros and cons and then summarizes the situation. - (4) Communicative skills: A leadermustbe able to communicate the policies and procedures clearly, precisely and effectively.
-This can be helpful in persuation and stimulation. - (5) Objective: A leader has to be having a fair outlook which is free from bias and whichdoesn't reflect his willingness towards a particular individual.
-He should develop his ownopinionandshouldbasehisjudgementonfactsandlogic. - (6) Knowledge of work: A leader should be very precisely knowing the nature of workofhissubordinatesbecauseitisthenhecanwinthethrustandconfidenceofhissubordinates. - (7) Senseof responsibility: Aleadermusthaveasenseof responsibilitytowardsorganisational goals because only then he can get maximum of capabilities exploited in a realsense. - (8) Self-confidence and willpower: Confidence in himself is important to earn theconfidence of the subordinates.
-He should be trustworthy and should handle the situationswithfullwillpower. - (9) Humanist: He has to handle the personal problems of his sub-ordinates with great careandattention. - (10) Empathy: A leader should understand the problems and complaints of employees and should also have a complete view of the needs and aspirations of the employees.
+This can be helpful in persuation and stimulation - (5) Objective: A leader has to be having a fair outlook which is free from bias and whichdoesn't reflect his willingness towards a particular individual.
+He should develop his ownopinionandshouldbasehisjudgementonfactsandlogic. - (6) Knowledge of work: A leader should be very precisely knowing the nature of workofhissubordinatesbecauseitisthenhecanwinthethrustandconfidenceofhissubordinates. - (7) Senseof responsibility: Aleadermusthaveasenseof responsibilitytowardsorganisational goals because only then he can get maximum of capabilities exploited in a realsense.

+- the confidence of the subordinates.
+He should be trustworthy and should handle the situations with full will power. - (9) Humanist: He has to handle the personal problems of his sub-ordinates with great careandattention. - (10) Empathy: A leader should understand the problems and complaints of employees and should also have a complete view of the needs and a spiration softhe employees.